504 - Student Health & Safety

 Health Assessment: Health data collection, observation, analysis, and interpretation relating to the eligible student’s educational program.

-Health Instruction: Education by licensed health personnel to prepare qualified designated personnel to deliver and perform special health services contained in the eligible student’s health plan.
+Health Instruction: Education by licensed health personnel to prepare qualified, designated personnel to deliver and perform special health services contained in the eligible student’s health plan.
 Documentation of education and periodic updates are on file at school.

 Prescriber: Licensed health personnel legally authorized to prescribe special health services and medications.